wi1dcard/v2ray-exporter/README.md

       - targets: [IP:9550]
 ```

-To learn more about Prometheus, please see the [official docs][prometheus-docs].
+To learn more about Prometheus, please visit the [official docs][prometheus-docs].

 A simple Grafana dashboard is also available [here][grafana-dashboard].
-Please refer to the [Grafana docs][grafana-importing-dashboard] to get the steps about importing dashboards form JSON files.
+Please refer to the [Grafana docs][grafana-importing-dashboard] to get the steps of importing dashboards from JSON files.

 ## Digging Deeper

-We did not keep the original metrci names from V2Ray intentionally.
+The exporter doesn't retain the original metric names from V2Ray intentionally.
 You may find out why in the [comments][explaination-of-metric-names].

-For users who do not really care about internal changes but only need a mapping table, here you got it:
+For users who do not really care about the internal changes, but only need a mapping table, here it is:

 | Runtime Metric   | Exposed Metric                     |
 | :--------------- | :--------------------------------- |